Welcome video

 Passport

 Passport is a global market research database.
 Passport offers comprehensive coverage of international consumer markets, consumer lifestyles in other countries, economic statistics, demographic forecasting and industry reports for most major markets and consumer products.
+This is available until 31 March 2025.

 • This database isn’t included in a LibSearch search

-WARC (World Advertising Research Center)
+WARC (World Advertising Research Centre)

 WARC is an industry-standard database for the advertising and marketing sector.
 Search cases by industry, use tools to help with strategy and pitches, find articles, case studies and research on key marketing topics and media consumption.
+This is available until 31 March 2025.

 Magazines for students